ohlidalp/cairomm-angelscript/README.md

 # CairoMM-AngelScript bindings README

-Very early demo project - no bindings yet, just AngelScript + some dummy functions.
+Initial working demo project - bindings to create SVG image, add some elements and save the file.

 Only builds as Debug using Windows 10 + MSVC 2017.